 - Weight loss

-If you notice any of these symptoms in your cat, call the vet immediately.
-This is a medical emergency.
-Your cat needs treatment as soon as possible.
+If you notice your cat showing any of these symptoms, then you must call the vet immediately.
+This is a medical emergency and your pet will need treatment as soon as possible.

-The good news is that your cat will make a complete recovery if he receives prompt medical care.
+Your cat will stand the best chance of recovery if he receives prompt medical care.
 Calling your vet as soon as possible could save your cat’s life.